Nowadays everyone seems to have a blog and it’s not as easy to get your content seen by others, especially by your ideal audience as it used to be.

 This is a great indicator of whether the group board is of high quality or not.

-You want to join high-quality group boards where the repin rate is high in order to succeed with Pinterest.
+You want to join high-quality group boards where the repin rate is high in order to succeed on Pinterest.

-To join the group board you simply click on the title of the group board (which is a hyperlink) and will take you to the board.
+To join the group board, simply click on the title of the group board.

 Before you are joining any group boards make sure if the pins are high quality and matching to your brand + what the rules of the boards are in order to pin on it + how to be added to the group board.